 In May 2018 the Hub advertised a Network Partners role.
 The recruitment pack reflects some of the ideas discussed with the Hub advisory group.
 Details of Networks partner role at the Hub here.
 Leah Whittingham was appointed to the post.

 Connecting Londoners was formed from people in the Networked City exploration who wanted to put into practice ideas about mapping assets and networks, building networks and developing networked communications.
 We took the name from a report by consultant Steve Wyler, commissioned by LVSC, that made proposals for the Hub recommended in The Way Ahead report.
 We created a blog, and collaborated with Our Way Ahead on events.

-This group is now superceded by the proposed Community of Practice.
+This group is now superceded by the proposed network.

 Our Way Ahead